-Caregivers spend a lot of time dealing with medications.
-Making sure your loved one has the right medicine and takes their medicine properly is a top priority.
-As a caregiver, it is very important to know about the medications that you and your loved one are taking and to be clear about the safe use, possible side effects, storage and disposal of all the medications in your home.
-You need to take and administer medications carefully and correctly.
+As a caregiver you may spend a lot of time dealing with medications.
+Making sure your loved one has the right medicine and takes it as prescribed is a top priority.
+It’s important to know about the medications you and your loved one are taking and to be clear about the safe use, possible side effects, storage and disposal of all the medications in your home.

 Here are a few interesting articles and tip sheets on medication safety.